What if Jesus Told a Story about Your Life?

 4. and all drank the same spiritual drink.
 For they drank of that spiritual Rock that followed them, and that Rock was Christ.

 *Jesus is the Rock!
 And it is a terrible thing to fight against the Rock of our salvation!

 *Here in vs. 42, we see the Lord's first reference to Himself as "the stone."
 This came from Psalm 118:22: "The stone which the builders rejected has become the chief cornerstone."

 *William MacDonald noted that the chief cornerstone was the most essential stone in a building, and it was held in the place of highest honor.
 John Phillips said the chief cornerstone "formed the bond between the two most important walls of a building.
 All of the lines of a building were determined by the chief cornerstone, so if that stone was out of square, the whole building would be off.
 The chief cornerstone was always cut with greatest care and was laid with a special ceremony."
 (5)

-*Next in vs. 18, Jesus spoke again about Himself as a "stone," and He said, "Whoever falls on that stone will be broken; but on whomever it falls, it will grind him to powder.''
+*Then in vs. 44, the Lord spoke again about Himself as "the stone," and He said, "Whoever falls on this stone will be broken; but on whomever it falls, it will grind him to powder.''

 *This prophetic reference is from Isaiah 8:13-15, and William Barclay explained: "This is the picture of a stone which breaks a man, if he stumbles against it, and which crushes a man to powder, if it falls upon him.
 All of these Old Testament stones point us to the promised Messiah and Savior, Jesus Christ.
 Jesus is the foundation stone on which everything is built, and the corner stone which holds everything together.
 To refuse His way is to batter one's head against the walls of the Law of God.
 To defy Him is, in the end, to be crushed out of life."
 (6)